Codesee-io/docs-maps/docs/prs.md

 > As a prerequisite, ensure you have a [CodeSee account](https://app.codesee.io/) and CodeSee Maps is installed in your repository.

-1. You can find the CodeSee VS Code extension in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=codesee.maps).
+1. You can find the CodeSee Review Maps VS Code extension in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=codesee.maps).
 Click **Install** to add the extension to your editor.
 Alternatively, search for "CodeSee" within VS Code.
 2. Install the [GitHub Pull Requests and Issues extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github).
 3. Open your desired GitHub repository in VS Code.
 4. Log in to your CodeSee account when prompted by the sidebar.

 ### Usage

+> Once the CodeSee Review Maps extension is successfully installed, you may begin reviewing all **new** pull requests in VS Code.
+PRs that predate the extension will not have a Review Map readily available unless a new commit is made.

 #### Local